duggabe/gr-Draw/README.md

 # gr-Draw
-This module utilizes the drawing capabilities of GNU Radio's gnuradio-companion to create generic blocks and connect them into a diagram.
-The resultant diagram does not do anything.
-It is strictly for the visual diagram itself.
+This module utilizes the drawing capabilities of GNU Radio's gnuradio-companion to create generic blocks and connect them into a diagram. **The resultant diagram does not do anything.** It is strictly for the visual diagram itself.

-This is a work in progress.
+Updated for GNU Radio 3.10

 ## Installation